 A corporation's balance sheet reports its assets, liabilities, and stockholders' equity.
 Stockholders' equity is the difference (or residual) of assets minus liabilities.

-Because of the cost principle (and other accounting principles), assets are generally reported on the balance sheet at cost (or lower) amounts.
-As a result, it would be incorrect to assume that the total amount of stockholders' equity is equal to the current value, or worth, of the corporation.
-(For a more thorough discussion of the balance sheet, see Explanation of Balance Sheet.)
+Because of accounting principles, assets (other than investments in certain securities) are generally reported on the balance sheet at cost (or lower) amounts.
+As a result, you should not assume that the total amount of stockholders' equity is equal to the current value, or worth, of the corporation.
+(For a more thorough discussion of the balance sheet, visit our Explanation of Balance Sheet.)

 Because of legal requirements, the stockholders' equity section of a corporation's balance sheet is more expansive than the owner's equity section of a sole proprietorship's balance sheet.
-(For example, state laws require that corporations keep separate in their records the amounts received through investors from the amounts earned through business activity.)
+For example, state laws require that corporations keep the amounts received from investors separate from the amounts earned through business activity.
 State laws may also require that the par value be reported in a separate account.

 Below are the items that a corporation is required to report on its balance sheet in the stockholder's equity section.
 We will discuss them in the order they would appear on a balance sheet:

 - Paid-in capital (also referred to as contributed capital)